So I received an unmarked piece of mail the other day, and whenever that happens, I know it’s going to contain some kind of nonsense.

 So I’m Just Delaying My Mortgage Payments?

-The takeaway here is that you don’t actually skip any interest, you just skip over the payment(s).
+The takeaway here is that you don’t actually skip any mortgage interest, you just kind of skip over the payment(s).

 It’s a bit of a joke that lenders send out these solicitations telling you that it’s a special bonus to skip a mortgage payment (or two) because you still have to pay all the interest due.

 And it’s not unique to any one lender – it’s just how mortgages are paid off.